stevenygd/jax-diffusion/README.md

 MODEL_NAME=ssm_xl  # should be one of the following: dit_l, dit_xl, ssm_l, ssm_xl
 EXPR_NAME=my_train
 ```
-*Note: `EXPR_NAME` will be identified by appending the model name and running time, so you don't need to be very specific about it*:
+*Note: `EXPR_NAME` will be identified by appending the model name and running time(e.g. `my_train-DiT-XL-2024-Dec-11-04-02-15`), so you don't need to worry too much about the naming.*:

 **1-4.
 Change other train configuration** :
 By default, train configuration is called with the default parameters specified inside `diffusion/configs/config.yaml`.
 If you want to modify specific parameters, feel free to change them to match your usage below line `--config-name`.
 For example: